Blog

 1. Tap into your hunger and fullness cues.
 Are you always pre-occupied with food?
 Do you get super foggy-headed and exhausted during the day?
 Do you lose control in the pantry when you get home from work?
 Those are common tendencies of an undernourished body.

 2. If you’re disconnected from hunger/fullness cues (which is NOT uncommon if you have yo-yo dieted a lot), you can do some tracking and calculations to give you a ballpark.
-I like using unbiased and scientifically proven equations like this one to give an idea of calorie needs.
+I like using unbiased and scientifically proven equations to give an idea of calorie needs.
 You can compare your intakes (usually by tracking in something like ChronoMeter or My Fitness Pal) to what science tells you you need.

 3. Autoimmunity